The Damned and Dirty band photo

 / I ain't coming home

-This limited-edition tough-as-nails 2016 vinyl single features sharp-edged slide guitar and raw harmonica and vocals with stripped-down drums.
-Presented at Paradiso Amsterdam, it captures the band's ragged roots-rock sound.
+This limited-edition 2016 vinyl single features sharp-edged slide guitar, raw harmonica, and stripped-down drums.
+Presented at Paradiso Amsterdam — the band at their loudest and most unpolished.

 The vinyl-only B-side, “I Ain’t Coming Home,” features a more laid-back, country sound complete with violin.
 And don't miss the live version of this single at Paradiso!